Jawadban/captain/README.md

 # Step1

 Input Step1 in the terminal once you are at the root directory.
-This will save the current price for the share.
+This will save the current price for the share in `fund_prices.json`.

 # Step 2